ZakKeith.com

 In 1858, from his base in Bangkok, Mouhot made four journeys into the interior of Siam, Cambodia and Laos.
 Over a period of three years, he endured extreme hardships and fended off wild animals to explore some previously uncharted jungle territory.

-On his first expedition, he visited Ayutthaya, the former capital of Siam—already-charted territory—and gathered an extensive collection of insects, terrestrial and river shells, and sent them on to England.
+On his first expedition, he visited Ayutthaya, the former capital of Siam (already-charted territory) and gathered an extensive collection of insects, terrestrial and river shells, and sent them on to England.

-Henri Mouhot did NOT discover Angkor
+Henri Mouhot did not discover Angkor

-• In 1601, Bortolome de Argensola wrote about his visit to the Angkor area, describing it as being in a state of disrepair and succombing to the jungle (Angkor had been temporarily vacated due to warfare).
+• In 1601, Bortolome de Argensola wrote about his visit to the Angkor area, describing it as being in a state of disrepair and succombing to the jungle (Angkor had been temporarily vacated due to wars).

 • In 1857, Father Charles-Emile Bouillevaux, a French missionary based in Battambang, published his accounts of visiting Angkor in his book: Travels in Indochina 1848–1856 (Voyage dans l'Indochine, 1848-1856).